Jeremiah 29 7 is one of those verses that should show up in Christian vocabulary more often. And why not, it’s such an encouraging sentiment,

-The Israelites were to actively desire peace for the same persons who had taken them captive.
-Instead of praying for their enemy’s destruction they were to pray for their peace and prosperity.
+The Israelites were told to actively desire peace for the same persons who had taken them captive.
+Instead of praying for their enemy’s destruction, they were to pray for their peace and prosperity.
 If the country they were living in was involved in a war, they would be affected too.

 Like the Israelites, we’re to seek the peace of the people we live among.
 When we seek after something, it means we’re actively trying to find it.
 If we’re seeking for something, it has to be because we desire it or want to have it.
 If we’re seeking something, we’re asking for something from God.

 That leads us to a pertinent question: today we live in a society ravaged by the enemy, are we praying for the peace of the city/country that we’re living in?